 Agents still play a significant role, and listings have moved online, but real estate companies have finally found a way to connect with the home buyers directly.

-Real estate companies are using digital marketing to reach buyers directly.
+Real estate companies are using these digital marketing trends to reach buyers directly.

 Why do you need real estate digital marketing?